-In her presentation, she wrote, “As the demand for caregiving grows, it places the population of family caregivers at risk for poor health, strained family relations, financial difficulties and lower qualities of life for both caregivers and care recipients,” she explains.
+“As the demand for caregiving grows, it places the population of family caregivers at risk for poor health, strained family relations, financial difficulties and lower quality of life for both caregivers and care recipients,” she explains.
 The goal of this experimental program was to break down caregiver support into fundamental pieces that caregivers could implement on their own, receive through community initiatives or both.

-- Workshops on self-care, eating well and exercise
+- Workshops on self-care, healthy eating and exercise

 - Neighborhood walk/talk groups

-- A “Buddy system” with a particular caregiver to provide respite and friendship
+- A “buddy system” with a fellow caregiver to provide respite and friendship

 - Phone check-ins with a buddy